openhab/openhab-docs/installation/synology.md

 ## Installation

-Download the latest SPK package: [Releases](https://github.com/openhab/openhab-syno-spk/releases) The SPK is a wrapper to download the latest OpenHAB release and does not contain OpenHAB itself.
+Download the latest SPK package: [Releases](https://github.com/openhab/openhab-syno-spk/releases) The SPK is a wrapper to download the latest openHAB release and does not contain openHAB itself.

 1. Login and open the DiskStation Manager.
 2. Go to Main Menu → Package Center.